qoalu/gh-react-issues-explorer/README.md

 - - [ ] When data is there, issues are shown in a lis
 - - [ ] When loading failed and no data is there,  error is shown

+### Required to run:
+Localstorage "token" value with a valid Github access token

 In the project directory, you can run:

 ### `yarn start`